-Figure 3 shows the packet structure of the MC13201 which is consistent with the 802.15.4 Standard.
+Figure 3 shows the packet structure of the MC13202.
 Payloads of up to 125 bytes are supported.
-The MC13201 adds a four-byte preamble, a one-byte Start of Frame Delimiter (SFD), and a one-byte Frame Length Indicator (FLI) before the data.
+The MC13202 adds a four-byte preamble, a one-byte Start of Frame Delimiter (SFD), and a one-byte Frame Length Indicator (FLI) before the data.
 A Frame Check Sequence (FCS) is calculated and appended to the end of the data.